-Select one of your bible passages and then follow the instructions below.
+Select one of your bible passages and meditate like this:

-1) Go somewhere quiet and peaceful where you will not be disturbed.
+- Go somewhere quiet and peaceful where you will not be disturbed.
 And yes, you can meditate in church and this is perfect for Christians.

-3) Focus your mind on your breathing for five minute.
+- Focus your mind on your breathing for twenty breaths.
 This is in order to relax your mind and develop concentration.
 If you struggle to focus on your breath practice some basic breathing meditations before continuing.
 The more relaxed you are the more you will be one with God.

-4) Once you feel focussed and calm, read your chosen bible passage to yourself.
+- Once you feel focused and calm, read your chosen bible passage to yourself.
 Read it once and then hold the words in your mind.

 - Carry on in this fashion for 100 breaths.
 This will take approximately twenty minutes (if you are more relaxed it will take slightly longer).
 While meditating, consider how the words are relevant to your religious life, or to your life in general.
 You may also consider how you might make use of the words, how you might go about enacting the words of God.
 Permit yourself time to reflect on the words of God from a variety of angles.

 Continual practice of this technique will help you to develop a higher understanding of god and of your own relationship to god.